 Why so cheap today?

-Correctly anticipating such a re-rating is one of the fastest ways to make big gains from shares.
-If you would like some tips on how you could increase your wealth using the power of stock market then get the Motley Fool research “10 Steps To Making A Million In The Market”.
+Buying an unloved share such as RBS before a sustained recovery takes place can yield big profits.
+For more stock market techniques that could increase your wealth, get the Motley Fool research “10 Steps To Making A Million In The Market”.
 This report is 100% free and will be delivered to your inbox immediately.
 Just click here to get your copy today.

-> David owns shares in Barclays but none of the other companies mentioned.
+> David owns shares in RBS and Barclays but none of the other companies mentioned.